RitamChakraborty/return_order_management_backend/README.md

 ### Packaging and Delivery

 Packaging and Delivery is middle wire microservice.
 It's only responsible for doing the price calculation for packaging and delivery.
-I'll be called by the Component Processing microservice through feign client.
+It'll be called by the Component Processing microservice through feign client.

 #### Endpoints